bdilday/bdilday_blog/content/post/2018-09-01-catcher-defense-with-linear-mixed-effect-models.md

 #> 10  martp001   2003 -0.5593239 -16.22039         2 Pedro Martinez
 ```

 Seems plausible.
-I'd like to see Pedro 2001, and I'm sure about Kevin Appier, but anyway moving on...
+I'd like to see Pedro 2001, and I'm not sure I like seeing Kevin Appier on there, but anyway moving on...

 The top ten runs per season